 Identification number: 5606187

 The date of entry in the Register of ADR service providers: 22.
 8. 2016

-At present, the Association does not participate in any network for out-of-court settlement of cross-border consumer disputes that operate in the European Union.
+The Association participate in a network for out-of-court settlement of cross-border consumer disputes FIN-NET.

 The out-of-court body has been set up within the Slovenian Insurance Association, an economic interest grouping of insurance and pension companies in Slovenia.
 Mediation is a procedure conducted with the assistance of an independent expert third person who cannot issue binding decisions.

 Mediators have legal knowledge acquired in valid study courses offering at least a second-level legal education, or legal qualifications obtained in study courses which according to the law governing higher education equal at least a second-level education, have passed professional training for mediators and obtained a certificate on professional training for mediators.
 The Mediation Centre of the SIA keeps a list of mediators.
 The list of mediators is established by the MC Expert Council.
 Mediators can be put on the list of mediators for a period of five years if they fulfil the criteria.
 Medaitors meet the criteria of competence, knowledge, impartiality neutrality and independentiality.

 The consumer files a request to initiate the mediation procedure.
 The request must comprise:

 – the consumer’s personal name, address of residence, and e-mail address,

 – the provider’s details,

 – facts on infringements allegedly committed by the provider,